Student-Athlete & Parent/Guardian Handbook

 Statement RE: NJSIAA Steroid Testing (For Upper School Athletes Only)

 NJSIAA steroid testing policy states that if an Upper School student athlete or students team qualifies for a state championship competition, the student may be subject to testing for banned substances.
-Questions regarding this policy may be directed to the Athletics Director.
+Questions regarding this policy may be directed to the Athletic Office.

 Medical Insurance